jonivrapi/intro-to-ml/Fundamentals-of-ML/vocabulary.md

 ### Regularization

 **Regularization** is when you constrain a model to make it simpler in order to reduce the risk of overfitting to the dataset.

+### Correlation

+**Correlation** is a statistical measure that describes the extent to which two variables change together.
+If the correlation is high and positive, it means that when one variable increases, the other tends to increase as well.
+If it's high and negative, one variable increases as the other decreases.
+A correlation near zero suggests no strong relationship between the variables.

+### Multicollinearity

+**Multicollinearity** is a statistical phenomenon in which two or more predictor variables in a multiple regression model are highly correlated, meaning that one predictor variable can be linearly predicted from the others with a substantial degree of accuracy.
+In a more rigorous context, multicollinearity refers to the situation where the design matrix $X$ in a regression model has some approximate or exact linear dependencies among its columns.

+### Variance

+**Variance** is a statistical measure that quantifies the spread or dispersion of a set of data points.
+It is used to represent how far each number in the dataset is from the mean and thus from every other number in the set.
+In more technical terms, variance measures the average squared deviations from the mean of the data points.

+### Data Leakage

+**Data leakage** occurs when information from outside the training dataset is used to create the model.
+If you fit a scaler to the entire dataset (including the test set), you are essentially allowing the model to have prior knowledge about the distribution of the test set.
+This can lead to overly optimistic estimates of the model's performance